Stuart Neilson: Storylines

 In 1992 the sensitive teenage Stuart shocked his mother Marj (Elizabeth McRae) when he claimed his pregnant friend Lisa Stanton (Anne Cathie) was his lover and claimed to be the father of her child though it soon turned out the true father was Stuart's manipulative brother Darryl Neilson (Mark Ferguson) and Stuart was covering for him out of loyalty.
 Stuart grew close to his best friend Nick Harrison's (Karl Burnett) friend Miles (Hamish MacFarlane) but was devastated when Miles committed suicide following his 17th birthday party.
 The ordeal drew Stuart to Marj's co-worker hospital recepitonist Kirsty Knight (Angela Dotchin) and he struggled to balance his lust with his Catholic faith.
 Marj was devastated to later learn Stuart had succumbed to Kirsty's charm.
 Stuart and Kirsty continued an on-off relationship which saw Darryl attempt to rape her and a dramatic falling out between the brothers.

-In 1993 Stuart's father Tom (Adrian Keeling) disappeared and a devastated Stuart renounced his Catholic faith and his plans to become a priest.
-Dropping out of the Catholic school he attended in an act of rebellion, Stuart briefly had a fling with the middle aged Alex McKenna (Liddy Holloway) but he truly fell for her daughter Rachel (Angela Bloomfield).
-The two broke up following Rachel's discovery of Stuart and Alex's past relationship and Stuart started to date new nurse Jo Jordan (Greer Robson).
+In 1993 Stuart's father Tom (Adrian Keeling) disappeared and a devastated Stuart renounced his Catholic faith and his plans to become a priest, discovering a passion for art.
+As an act of rebellion, he dropped out of the Catholic school and briefly had a fling with the middle aged Alex McKenna (Liddy Holloway) only to truly fall for her daughter Rachel (Angela Bloomfield).
+The two broke up following Rachel's discovery of Stuart and Alex's past relationship and Stuart started to date new nurse Joanna Jordan (Greer Robson).
 Stuart found a passion for corporate real estate and dropped out of university to pursue his new career.
 Despite dating Jo, Stuart fell in love with Rebecca Frost (Luisa Burgess) but the feelings were unrequited leaving him single.

 As 1994 ended Stuart realised he was still in love with Kirsty and attempted to stop her marriage to Lionel Skeggins (John Leigh).
 Declining Stuart once and for all, Kirsty married Lionel and Stuart fled town.
 He returned after several weeks with a friend named Lulu (Meighan Desmond) who quickly won favour from Marj.
 Shortly thereafter Stuart again fled Ferndale without notice and Marj resultingly fostered Lulu as her daughter.
 Marj later reported Stuart had refused to attend Darryl's funeral as he had despised him.
 In mid 1995 Marj informed Jenny (Maggie Harper) that Stuart was in India.

 22 years later, Stuart returned to Ferndale for Chris Warner's (Michael Galvin) 50th birthday but ended up having to look after Marj who had been hospitalised.
 Harper Whitley (Ria Vanderkis) was instantly attracted to Stuart and discovered through Marj that he had become a doctor and was recently divorced.
 Stuart helped in ED during the volcanic eruption and ultimately shared a kiss with Harper as he struggled to deal with Marj's illness.
 Upon finally reuniting with Chris, the two discovered that Marj had died in the hospital reception.